jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

         the placement of implants in the posterior sector of the upper jaw.</p>\n"
     - question: Are all implants the same?
       answer: |
         <p>No, they vary considerably in diameter, length, conicity, type of connection and surface treatment.
-Previous radiographic studies, conical beam volumetric tomography <em>(Cone Beam)</em> and the Surgeon's clinical experience are key factors for your choice.
+Previous radiographic studies, conical beam volumetric tomography <em>(Cone Beam)</em> and the Surgeon's clinical experience; are key factors for your choice.
 Likewise, it is important to use trademarks recognized and backed by long-term research studies that guarantee their performance and functional longevity.
 In our clinic, and according to their level of quality, we offer you medium-high and high-end dental implants.</p>
         <p>We do not work with low cost or clonic implants!</p>
     - question: What are immediate implants?
       answer: "<p>They are those that are placed at the same time of dental extraction